Azure/bicep-types-az/generated/synapse/microsoft.synapse/2019-06-01-preview/types.md

 * **emailAccountAdmins**: bool: Specifies that the alert is sent to the account administrators.
 * **emailAddresses**: string[]: Specifies an array of e-mail addresses to which the alert is sent.
 * **retentionDays**: int: Specifies the number of days to keep in the Threat Detection audit logs.
-* **state**: 'Disabled' | 'Enabled' | 'New' (Required): Specifies the state of the policy, whether it is enabled or disabled or a policy has not been applied yet on the specific Sql pool.
+* **state**: 'Disabled' | 'Enabled' | 'New' (Required): Specifies the state of the policy, whether it is enabled or disabled or a policy has not been applied yet on the specific server
 * **storageAccountAccessKey**: string: Specifies the identifier key of the Threat Detection audit storage account.
 * **storageEndpoint**: string: Specifies the blob storage endpoint (e.g. https://MyAccount.blob.core.windows.net).
 This blob storage will hold all Threat Detection audit logs.

 ## ServerVulnerabilityAssessmentProperties
 ### Properties
-* **recurringScans**: [VulnerabilityAssessmentRecurringScansProperties](#vulnerabilityassessmentrecurringscansproperties): Properties of a Vulnerability Assessment recurring scans.
+* **recurringScans**: [VulnerabilityAssessmentRecurringScansProperties](#vulnerabilityassessmentrecurringscansproperties): The recurring scans settings
 * **storageAccountAccessKey**: string (WriteOnly): Specifies the identifier key of the storage account for vulnerability assessment scan results.
 If 'StorageContainerSasKey' isn't specified, storageAccountAccessKey is required.
 * **storageContainerPath**: string (Required): A blob storage container path to hold the scan results (e.g. https://myStorage.blob.core.windows.net/VaScans/).
 * **storageContainerSasKey**: string (WriteOnly): A shared access signature (SAS Key) that has read and write access to the blob container specified in 'storageContainerPath' parameter.
 If 'storageAccountAccessKey' isn't specified, StorageContainerSasKey is required.